digital-land-attic/brownfield-land-collection-old/README.md

 * [collection/log](collection/log) -- log entries by date (sha256 hash of the URL)
 * [collection/resource](collection/resource) -- collected files (sha256 of the contents)
-* [index.json](collection/index.json) -- an index into the collection, used to build our [catalog](https://digital-land.github.io/catalog/) and other pages
+* [index.json](collection/index.json) -- an index into the collection, used to build [dataset](https://digital-land.github.io/dataset/brownfield-land/) and other pages

 # Updating the collection